witalihirsch/QTWin11/README.md

 ## What's hext?
 **Plans for the near future**
-- it's planned to make light theme support
+- It's planned to make light theme support
 - Refine QTreeWidget
 - Refine popup menu of QComboBox and QFontComboBox
 - Apply mica for QMenu in QCalendarWidget